JavaGT/wearetheuniversity.org/source/blog/2024/08/31/student-opinions-cuts.md

 ---

-They may hinder my options for post graduate study and limit arts classes/courses in general
+They may hinder my options for post graduate study and limit arts classes/courses in general--- I quite literally cannot finish my degree if these courses are cut.

----

-I quite literally cannot finish my degree if these courses are cut.
 Specifically Asian 303 and Chinese 301 are integral to my degree, as they are a lot of basis on my majors and are straight up required.
-I have no idea what I would do if these required courses are cut.
+I have no idea what I would do if these required courses are cut.---

----

 I need to pass Asian 303 to graduate Asian Studies and if this course gets cut, I have absolutely no idea how to graduate.

 ---